anishsharma21/MyCSChronicles/README.md

 # My CS Chronicles

 Welcome to My CS Chronicles!
 This repository is a personal journey through the layers of computer science, starting from the very basics of hardware components and working all the way up to application programming.
 It's a path of discovery, learning, and documentation of the intricate world of computing from the ground up driven by my passion for all things Computer Science.
+Check out [the CS Chronicles site](https://anishsharma21.github.io/) where I document my journey through articles and videos.

 ## Journey Overview